dirkzon/oauth2.1-oidc-pkce-demo/README.md

 This repository demonstrates the [OAuth 2.1 Authorization Framework](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-11) authorization Code Flow with [Proof Key for Code Exchange](https://datatracker.ietf.org/doc/html/rfc7636) (PKCE) and [OpenId Connect](openid.net) (OIDC) to obtain limited access to a protected resource.
 It includes a user agent, authorization server and client to securely authenticate users, and manage JWT access tokens signed with the EdDSA digital signature algorithm.

+## Features
+- Login with Keycloak.
+- Retrieving user info from Keycoak.
+- logout with Keycoak.

 ## Built with
 - **Client:** [Express.js](expressjs.com)
 - **User agent:** [Vue.js](vuejs.org) with [Vite](vite.dev) and [pinia](pinia.vuejs.org)